Stress and suicide are connected in complex ways.

 Signs of Extreme Stress

-Stress is a normal part of life, but when left unmanaged, it can build up and start to take a toll on your mental and physical well-being.
+But when left unmanaged, it can start to build up and take a toll on your mental and physical well-being.

 Healthy Coping Tips for Extreme Stress

-If you’re dealing with extreme stress, it’s important to know there are healthy ways to manage it.
+Extreme stress can make things insurmountable, but it’s important to remember that there are healthy ways to manage it.

-- Talk to Someone: Reaching out to a friend, family member, or mental health professional can help you process what’s on your mind.
-Sometimes, just talking things out can make stress feel more manageable.
+- Talk to someone: Sometimes, all you need to do to find relief is talk it out and get it off your chest.
+Reach out to a friend, family member, or mental health professional who can help you process what’s on your mind.

 Signs of Extreme Burnout

-Burnout is a state of physical, mental, and emotional exhaustion often caused by prolonged stress and overwork.
+Burnout is a state of physical, mental, or emotional exhaustion that often stems from prolonged stress and overwork.

-Understanding the signs of burnout early can help you take steps to recover before it impacts your health and well-being.
+Learning to recognize the signs of burnout can help you take action to recover before it seriously impacts your overall well-being.

-- Physical Symptoms: Experiencing headaches, muscle tension, or digestive issues that seem to appear or worsen under stress.
+- Physical symptoms, including headaches, muscle tension, or tummy issues

 Healthy Coping Tips for Burnout